Ask Slashdot: Should You Use Password Managers?

 With cloud-based password managers, your data is at risk.
 If they are hacked - and because they are online, they are vulnerable to attacks - your data is compromised unless it is always encrypted.
 In essence, you're trusting that they will never be hacked, and that if they are, they did best-practices to protect your data.

-With Keepass, even if the cloud-storage you use is hacked, you know the data
+With Keepass, even if the cloud-storage you use is hacked, you know the data isn't accessible because it's strongly encrypted.
+Because you did it.

 Re: (Score:2)